Skip to main content

 Councils across Kent and Medway have worked together to draw up a series of options for the number of unitary councils needed and what areas they should cover.

-Once the consultation closes, the Government will consider everyone’s responses alongside the evidence that has been presented to them.
+The consultation has closed, and the Government will now consider everyone’s responses alongside the evidence that has been presented to them.

 A decision on which option the government has chosen is likely to be announced in the summer.